Blood donation restrictions on men who have sex with men: Australia

 Australia implemented a 12-month deferral in 1999; a comparison of confirmed HIV positive blood donations before and after the change did not see a statistically significant difference.
 The Australian Red Cross Blood Service pushed to have the deferral period lowered from twelve to six months, however it was rejected by the Therapeutic Goods Administration (TGA) in 2014.
 In April 2020 the TGA revised the deferral period for MSM down to three months.
 The revision requires approval of the federal, state and territory governments before it can go into effect.

 Lifeblood's new 3-month deferral period rules went into effect on 31 January 2021.
 The spokesperson said they empathise with those who cannot give blood.

+Since 2021, the deferral period within Australia was reduced from 12 to 3 months for MSM not using PrEP.
+MSM on PrEP maintain a 1-year deferral period, due to a more difficult detectability of any HIV.

+More recently, since 2025, all genders and sexual identities, including anyone taking PrEP, can donate plasma without deferral.
+It is expected that in 2026, following approvals from the TGA, that Australia will implement the "individual risk based assessment" that allows any person who engages in anal sex monogamously for more than six months to donate blood.
+This timeline is dependent on Lifeblood working with the states and territories to enact the TGA approval.

 Reasoning for the restrictions

 Blood services first and foremost must ensure that all blood received for donation is safe for transfusion purposes.
-This is achieved by screening potential donors for high risk behaviors through questionnaires and interviews before blood is taken, and subsequent laboratory testing on samples of donated blood.
+This is achieved by screening potential donors for high risk behaviours through questionnaires and interviews before blood is taken, and subsequent laboratory testing on samples of donated blood.

 Blood services commonly justify their bans against MSM due to the marginal increase in the risk for transfusion-transmitted HIV.
 Other groups with similar restrictions, or complete prohibition to donate blood, due to increased or possible risk for certain infectious diseases include intravenous drug users, recipients of animal organs or tissues, and those who have traveled or lived abroad in certain countries.

 In the 1980s, when the HIV/AIDS epidemic outbreak occurred, there was a high prevalence of the disease in MSM and no reliable tests for the virus, which justified blanket bans on blood donations from high-risk groups.

-These restrictions are similar to current restrictions on people with certain residence in the United Kingdom, France, or Saudi-Arabia during the height of the BSE ("mad cow disease") epidemic of 1980 through 1996, due to the absence of a test for its human form, variant Creutzfeldt–Jakob disease (vCJD).
+These restrictions are similar to current restrictions on people with certain residence in the United Kingdom, France, or Saudi Arabia during the height of the BSE ("mad cow disease") epidemic of 1980 through 1996, due to the absence of a test for its human form, variant Creutzfeldt–Jakob disease (vCJD).